PINTO0309/onnx2tf/README.md

       A value of 1 or more must be specified.
       Numerical values other than dynamic dimensions are ignored.
       Ignores batch_size if specified at the same time as batch_size.

+    shape_hints: Optional[List[str]]
+      Shape hints for input tensors containing dynamic dimensions.
+      Specify input shapes for test inference with -cotof or -coto.
+      The format is
+      "i1:dim0,...,dimN" "i2:dim0,...,dimN" "i3:dim0,...,dimN"
+      When there is only one input, for example, "data:1,3,224,224"
+      When there are multiple inputs, for example, "data1:1,3,224,224" "data2:1,3,112" "data3:5"
+      A value of 1 or more must be specified.
+      Numerical values other than dynamic dimensions are ignored.

     no_large_tensor: Optional[bool]
       Suppresses constant bloat caused by Tile OP when optimizing models in onnxsim.